 Besides the size growth of breast tissue, there may also only be increased fat present.
 If that is the case, this indicates a “false gynecomastia (pseudogynecomastia, lipomastia).
-Mostly, however, is a mixed form, so there is breast tissue and increased fat.
+Most common, however, is a mixed form, where there is breast tissue and increased fat.

 Most often true gynecomastia occurs in puberty (65%).
 During puberty, a young man’s hormone production in the testes begins.
 In addition to testosterone, the precursor hormon of estrogen -estradiol- is also produced.
 Often the estradiol raises faster than the testosterone concentration, thereby increasing existing breast tissue and, finally, a gynecomastia.
 After completing puberty, the breast usually reduces back to normal size although this may sometimes fail, despite normal hormone levels.